Acenath/GradeAI/README.md

 ## 🌟 About The Project

-GradeAI is an innovative automated essay grading system designed to revolutionize the way educators assess student essays.
-Built as a final graduation project, this platform leverages the power of Large Language Models (LLMs) to provide intelligent, consistent, and timely feedback on essay assignments.
+GradeAI is an innovative automated essay grading system born from our firsthand experience as students waiting weeks for essay feedback.
+As Cansu, Büşra, and Orhan, we recognized the burden on our professors grading hundreds of essays while students anxiously awaited results.
+For our graduation project, we decided to leverage Large Language Models (LLMs) to bridge this gap, creating a solution that provides instant, intelligent feedback while giving teachers more time to focus on actual teaching.

 ### 🎯 Project Goals